ministryofjustice/fb-specification/documentation/overview/block/block.md

   Any properties defined in the block override those set in the referenced block.

-  *TODO: Does the referenced block have to be external?*
+  *TODO: Does the referenced block have to be an external block?*

+  *TODO: Is there any need to introduce the protection of properties? the forcing of overriding of specific properties?*
 - `show`

   Whether or not to display the block - by default it is true